yetanothermaker/ttn-resin-gateway-rpi/CONFIGURATION.md

 ##Required global variables
 * GW_ID required
 * GW_KEY required
+  This gateway ID and gateway Key for TTN will be used to fetch the gateway's information form the TTN console.
+When SERVER_TTN is true, this will also be used to conenct and forward packets to TTN.

+##Optional global variables
-* GW_CONTACT_EMAIL required - default an empty string
+* GW_CONTACT_EMAIL optional - default an empty string
   The gateway owner's contact information.

-##Optional global variables
+Will be overridden by the value from the TTN console.
+* GW_DESCRIPTION optional - default an empty string
+  A description of this gateway.
+Will be overridden by the value from the TTN console.
 * GW_RESET_PIN - default 22
   The physical pin number on the Raspberry Pi to which the concentrator's reset is connected.
-If you followed the [TTN-ZH instruction](https://github.com/ttn-zh/ic880a-gateway/wiki), or used [Gonzalo Casas' backplane board](https://www.tindie.com/stores/gnz/), this is most likely pin number 22.
-As pin 22 is the default value, you do not need to define it in this case.
+See the [README](README.md) file for a description and a list of common values.
 * GW_GPS optional - default False
-  * If True, use the hardware GPS.
+  * If true, use the hardware GPS.
-  * If False,
+  * If false,
     use either fake gps if a location was configured in the TTN console, otherwise try using fake gps with the reference location as set via environment variables, otherwise don't send coordinates.